 Evonik already ranks among the leading manufacturers of aviation materials.
 What are your goals with this new plant?

 Martin Krämer: We are investing in a growing market with a highly specialized product portfolio.
-Formerly, we only delivered the primary product for stretched plates.
-With the new plant, we will also be able to stretch and polish the plates ourselves and will thus become a full-service provider of cast and stretched PMMA plates for the aviation industry.
+Formerly, we only delivered the primary product for stretched sheets.
+With the new plant, we will also be able to stretch and polish the sheets ourselves and will thus become a full-service provider of cast and stretched PMMA sheets for the aviation industry.
 With this step, we are shoring up our position as the leading manufacturer of polymer materials and intermediates.
 Therefore, this investment is the next logical step for us.
 It enables us to effectively pursue our strategy in the Acrylic Products business line – after all, the aviation industry is recording attractive growth rates.

 Above the clouds